U.N.L.V. sign

 Recent University Ombuds Accomplishments

-David G. Schwartz (Ombuds Office) recently published a post on informed informality, his blog that considers people, organizations, conflict, and culture, among other things.
-The post explores the beneficial and harmful role that expectations can play in our daily interactions, playing, perhaps, with the readers' expectations at times.
-For…
+David G. Schwartz (Ombuds Office) recently published a post on Informed Informality, his blog that considers people, organizations, conflict, and culture, among other things.
+The post explores the potential benefits and downsides of the Performance Improvement Plan (PIP) and humbly suggests a simple yet challenging alternative.
+For more…

-David G. Schwartz (Ombuds) recently published a post on informed informality, his blog that considers people, culture, conflict, and history, among other things.
-The post uses the writing of Mary Rowe as a springboard to explore the role of bystanders in addressing wrongdoing, considering what they need before they speak out.
-For more information…
+David G. Schwartz (Ombuds Office) recently published a post on Informed Informality, his blog that considers people, organizations, conflict, and culture, among other things.
+The post starts by discussing the fate of Flight 19, connecting those planes' disappearance to the feelings of disorientation we all can face.
+For more…